narengan/cis/iam.md

 ## Cache

-We cache the authorization results and using the cache to make a decision next time around the same request arrives.
-Once the cache reaches its time to live ( 10 min) it expires.
+We cache the authorization results and use the cache to make a decision when the same request arrives again.
+After the cache reaches its time to live ( 10 min), it expires.

 ## Best Practices